Shopify/cli/docs/cli-kit/ui-kit/readme.md

 and could focus on simple data structures to pass into these `render` functions.
 This will also make it easier for us to restructure and upgrade the underlying React components without causing API breakage.

+All public functions have been documented via comments above the function themselves.
+So if you want to see some examples of their output you can check them out.

 ## API

 The public interface can be roughly divided in three categories that answer different needs: